1938 Longstanton's association with the military started with the building of RAF Oakington. The Air Ministry annexed

 The united civil parish covered

 1,124 ha.
 (2,777 a.) after 1953.
 In 1985 the boundaries with Rampton and Oakington were straightened to follow the railway

+and a taxiway in the airfield respectively.
 Long Stanton afterwards covered 1,123 ha.
 (2,775 a.).

 The three open fields of each parish were inclosed in 1816.

 Mixed farming has been carried on over almost the whole area, the only part liable to flood being the extreme north-west corner,

 where an embankment of uncertain date stands on the Swavesey side of the boundary.
 Landbrook, so named in the 17th century

 but in 1331 called Longbrook, enters Long Stanton from a culvert under the Huntingdon road.